syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 Below is the code for this field, use this in the place of the existing `foo` field and comment:

 ```
-  // ImageTag sets the container image for the website to deploy
+  // ImageTag will be used to set the container image for the website to deploy
   //+kubebuilder:validation:Pattern=`^[-a-z0-9]*$`
   ImageTag string `json:"imageTag"`
 ```